 Committees of the Board

-Currently the Board had six Committees viz. the Audit Committee the Nomination andRemuneration Committee the Corporate Social Responsibility Committee the StakeholdersRelationship Committee the Risk Management Committee and the Management Committee.
-Adetailed note on the composition of the Board and its Committees and other relatedparticulars are provided in the Report of Directors on Corporate Governance forming partof this Annual Report
+Currently the Board has six Committees viz. the Audit Committee the Nomination andRemuneration Committee the Corporate Social Responsibility Committee the StakeholdersRelationship Committee the Risk Management Committee and the Management Committee.
+Adetailed note on the composition of the Board and its Committees and other relatedparticulars are provided in the Report of Directors on Corporate Governance forming partof this Annual Report.

 20. Directors Responsibility Statement

-The Independent Directors have given declarations to the Company in terms of withSection 149(7) of the Companies Act 2013 that they meet the criteria of independence asprovided in sub-section(6) of Section 149.
+The Independent Directors have given declarations to the Company in terms of withSection 149(7) of the Companies Act 2013 that they meet the criteria of independence asprovided in Section149(6).